Stellar Society Lecture – part of the NC Science Festival

 About the Speaker

-Complete Calendar of NC Science Festival events held at GTCC in April 2016 (NOTE: these events have already happened – the 2017 schedule will be posted later.
-All GTCC NCSF events are FREE and open to anyone with an interest in science):
+Complete Calendar of NC Science Festival events held at GTCC in April 2017.
+(All GTCC NCSF events are FREE and open to anyone with an interest in science):

-- Our Public Viewing Session on Friday, 8 April 2016 is part of the Statewide Star Party (weather permitting)
+- Our Public Viewing Session on Friday, 7 April 2017 is part of the Statewide Star Party (weather permitting – backup date = 14 April.)

-- There will be an evening of interactive science demonstrations in Science Hall on the GTCC Jamestown campus on Friday, 15 April 2016, featuring presentations and demonstrations by faculty and students in GTCC’s Chemistry, Geology, Physics, Biotech, and Engineering Programs.
+- That same evening (Friday, 7 April), there will be an evening of interactive science demonstrations in Science Hall on the GTCC Jamestown campus, featuring presentations and demonstrations by faculty and students in GTCC’s Chemistry, Geology, Physics, Biotech, and Engineering Programs.
 The venue opens at 6:00, and sessions will run from 6:30-8:30 p.m.
 Science Hall is Building 24 on this campus map.
 Cline Observatory will be open for viewing after the event (weather permitting).

-- Dr. Hörst’s Stellar Society Lecture at 7:00 p.m. in Koury Auditorium on Friday, 22 April 2016 (with observing afterward, weather permitting).
+- Dr. Reynolds’ Stellar Society Lecture at 7:00 p.m. in Koury Auditorium on Friday, 21 April 2017 (with observing afterward, weather permitting).
 Koury is Building 19 on this campus map.

 - Visit the NC Science Festival website or follow @ncscifest on Twitter to find out more about this multi-day celebration showcasing science and technology in NC.